ydaiydai/Swing-It-Executable/README.md

 # Swing-It-
 Submitted for LA Hacks 2019.
-It is a First-Person action game.
+It is a first-person action game demo.
 Player can swing around levels like Spider-Man.
 There are three levels.
 The player need to complete different mission in each one of them.

 ### How We built it
 We used Unity and C#.